austinsonger/AuditBuddy/README.md

+# AuditAlly

-# Evidence Collection and POAM Generation
+> Evidence Collection and POAM Generation

 - Create evidence from tools and other source and then commits evidence to the repo.
 - Pull Vulnerability and Flaw Data from vulnerability data sourceand then generates a POAM.